 What an Estate in Expectancy Actually Is

-An estate in expectancy is a property interest that does not give the holder possession right now, but will (or may) do so in the future.
-Think of it this way: if you own a home and grant someone else the right to live there for their lifetime, with the property passing to your daughter afterward, your daughter holds an estate in expectancy.
-She does not possess the property today, but she has a real, legally recognized interest in it.
+An estate in expectancy is a property interest that does not give the holder possession right now.
+It will (or may) do so in the future.
+Think of it this way: if you own a home and grant someone else the right to live there for their lifetime, with the real property passing to your daughter afterward, your daughter holds an estate in expectancy.
+She does not possess the property today, but she has a legally recognized interest in it.

 A freehold estate or a chattel real may be created to commence at a future time, subject to the provisions of this chapter.